‘A serious-minded kid:’ Pete Buttigieg aimed high early

 But people who have known Buttigieg since his Indiana boyhood say it all feels predictable.

 Interviews with nearly two dozen people who knew him in his formative years paint a picture of a child with an extraordinary range of talent and ambition, cultivated by a tight-knit family able to indulge his many interests.
+There were clear signs of the candidate’s earnestness and intensity.
 Friends and family say he worked to overcome an early shyness by throwing himself into challenges.
 All the while he felt a bit apart.

-“It was always understood,” says Patrick Bayliss, a high school friend.
+“It was always understood,” says Patrick Bayliss, a friend from high school.
 “It was just kind of matter of fact that he was special and brilliant.”

 Now Buttigieg’s intellect is at the core of his campaign narrative.
+He’s won headlines for his achievements and improbable hobbies.
+(Speaks Norwegian?
+Check.
+Plays the didgeridoo?
+Yup.)
 Admirers often cite his intelligence when asked about his appeal, arguing it makes up for a shortage of experience.

 Before he was an accomplished pianist, a polyglot, a Harvard graduate and a Rhodes scholar, Buttigieg was the only child of college professors growing up in a bubble of academia in the Rust Belt.